Achieve your company’s potential with employee safety and quality name tags.

 Employees work best together when they know each other’s names.
 Instead of trying to remember who so-and-so is, they can focus on company projects and ask each other for help.
-Being on first name terms also creates a friendly, supportive work culture that reduces stress levels and increases job satisfaction.
+Being on first-name terms also creates a friendly, supportive work culture that reduces stress levels and increases job satisfaction.
 If you want your team to work at maximum capacity, give them name tags to help them remember who their colleagues are.

 Why Employees May Worry About Name Tags

 There is a direct correlation between happy employees and happy customers.
 When employees interact with customers, their attitude sets the tone for the customer’s experience.
-If employees are happy, then customers will enjoy doing business with your company.
+If employees are happy, customers will enjoy doing business with your company.

 Increase Security Using Name Tags

 Name tags help staff members and security personnel identify if someone is allowed in the facility.
 All they have to do is look and see if the person is wearing a company name tag.
 Because your employees are used to seeing their co-workers wear name tags, it will only take them a second to notice if one is missing.
-Their quick response to any abnormal activity will keep everyone in your workplace safe.
+Their quick response to any unusual activity will keep everyone in your workplace safe.

 Know Who Visitors Are